 In addition to work from theatre owners, Robert Eadie received at least one commission from a Glasgow restaurant.
 Eoin Mackenzie, who trained as a designer at the James Templeton carpet factory in the 1950s while John Eadie, M.B.E., was still working there, recalls owning a menu from the Rogano restaurant in Glasgow.
 The front cover was a print of a watercolour painting of the Art Deco building as viewed from Royal Exchange Place.

 Robert Eadie painted with both oils and watercolours, and he created detailed pencil drawings which he embellished with watercolour washes.
 He was a member of the Glasgow Society of Painter-Etchers and he was elected to membership of the Royal Scottish Society of Painters in Watercolour (R.S.W.) in 1917.
+He also joined Glasgow Art Club and served 3 terms as Artist Vice-President [1931/1932, 1932/1933 & 1943/1944] and 2 as President [1933/1934 & 1934/1935].
 His work was exhibited at the Royal Academy, the Royal Scottish Academy, the R.S.W., the Royal Glasgow Institute of Fine Arts and Aberdeen Artists' Society.

 Robert Eadie's work has survived the test of time, it is still sought after and changing hands for respectable prices at auctions in the 21st century, and it is treasured by owners from Australia to Zimbabwe.
 Examples of his work are to be found in the Hunterian Art Gallery, Glasgow; Kelvingrove Art Gallery & Museum, Glasgow; Paisley Art Gallery; the City of Edinburgh Art Gallery; and the Glasgow Art Club, as well as private collections.

-Elizabeth Pierce, who knew Robert Eadie as a child, wrote:
+Elizabeth Pierce, who knew Robert Eadie when she was a child, wrote:

-"Robert Eadie used to come and visit my grandparents in Bearsden.
+“Robert Eadie used to come and visit my grandparents Peter Mitchell and Barbara (nee Anderson) in their bungalow at 8 Iain Road, Bearsden.
 When I visited him and his wife, Belle, in their Glasgow flat, he would often let me stay with him in his studio while he painted, and, during these sessions, he would recite Scottish poetry and sing Scottish and Gaelic songs.
-He was a great friend, very good with children, and, in my opinion, a truly gifted painter."
+He was a great friend, very good with children, and, in my opinion, a truly gifted painter.”